selcukkanun/DSA210-F1-LOGISTICS/README.md

 ## Does Being a World Driver Champion correlates with wet race performances and outperforming teammates?

 ## Terminology

 Wet Races: It means during the race the rain affected the track.

 Dry Races: No rain during the races or the rain didn't affected the rain.

 WDC: World Driver Champion.

+Champion: Driver who has at least 1 WDC.

+Non-champion: Driver who has no WDC.

 Grid: It refers to the whole drivers during a race or season.

+Wet win rate: Number of wet wins divided by number of total races in wet

+Finishing Position: Final position of the driver.

+DNF: Does not finished

+Teammate Battle: Basically in every team there are 2 drivers and one finishes better than the other.

 ## Motivation
 F1 is among the one the most popular sports around the world and as a fan of this sport I always wondered what metric makes a champion a champion.